Bloomberg news Chinese staff member detained in Beijing

 Fan has worked for Bloomberg since 2017 and previously worked for CNBC, CBS News, Al Jazeera and Reuters, Bloomberg reported.

+In August, authorities in Beijing detained Cheng Lei, a China-born Australian citizen working for Chinese state-run broadcaster CGTN, on suspicion of illegal activities that endangered China's national security.

+In September, Australia helped two Australian foreign correspondents leave China after they were questioned by China's state security ministry.

-(Reporting by Yew Lun Tian and Tony Munroe; Editing by Hugh Lawson)
+(Reporting by Yew Lun Tian and Tony Munroe; Editing by Hugh Lawson & Simon Cameron-Moore)

 ((LunTian.Yew@thomsonreuters.com;))